The Duchess’s Wolf:

-The morning of the 2nd of March in the year 1820—a Thursday just weeks into the reign of George IV—was a stormy one in London.
+The morning of 2 March in the year 1820 — a Thursday just weeks into the reign of George IV — was a stormy one in London.
 Between five and six o’clock in the morning the wind began to blow with great violence from the north west.
 As darkness lifted the wind grew stronger, until it was gusting enough to inflict damage on humans and their habitations.
 And it gusted without letting up for a further two to three hours.

 The newspapers gave dramatic accounts of the storm.
 A journalist residing in Clerkenwell wrote that every room of his house